 The due dates for TDS payment vary:

 TDS is an essential component of India’s tax framework, ensuring tax collection at the source of income generation.
 For individuals earning interest on fixed deposits, understanding TDS on fixed deposit, its rates, exemptions, and refund processes can help manage tax liability effectively.
-By staying informed and using tools such as an income tax calculator, you can optimise your financial planning and compliance.
+By staying informed and using tools such as an income tax calculator or a fixed deposit calculator, you can optimise your financial planning and compliance.

 TDS stands for Tax Deducted at Source.